bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/README.md

 All Servers and LXD VM and LXD containers are running Ubuntu 20.04 LTS.

-**NOTE:**  There is no practically no limit to the number of Nodes/Servers/VMs you can add to the Mesh-VPN.
+**NOTE:**  There is no practical limit to the number of Nodes/Servers/VMs you can add to the Mesh-VPN except the Underlay Physical network that the Overlay is built upon.

+Given that a single Node/Server can support possibly hundreds of LXD containers and using this Overlay the Containers on any 1 Server can interact/access Containers on any other Server anywhere in the Mesh directly and securely... well things can become interesting.